Understanding the Six Syllable Types - Stable Final Syllables

 Stable Final Syllables

-Stable Final Syllables or C-L-E syllables are the last of the six syllable types that we introduce to our students at Ascend Learning using Smart ALEC Resources.
+Stable Final Syllables or C-L-E syllables are the last of the six syllable types that we introduce to our students.

 We call this the Turtle Rule and teach students that when they spot a word ending in –le, they need to check to see if a consonant comes before the –le.
 If it does, they have a Consonant-le.
+(If it has a vowel, chances are it is a VCE syllable.
+You can read more about them, here.)
 We model how to count back 3 to divide this syllable starting at the last letter and counting back.

 Step 1 – Spot and dot your vowels